 Finally, you can redeem your Capital One miles for cash-back in the form of a statement credit or a check.

 However, we don’t necessarily recommend doing this.
-Like gift cards and the Purchase Eraser, you’ll get a flat 0.5 cents per point in value when redeeming miles this way.
+You’ll get a flat 0.5 cents per point in value when redeeming miles this way.
 So, 50,000 miles would be worth just $250.

 Comparing Capital One Miles to Other Transferable Points Programs